List of Category 5 Pacific hurricanes: List

+Number by month

+Since 1959, two Category 5 hurricanes have formed in June, four in July, five in August, six in September, and seven in October.
+No Category 5 hurricanes have formed in May or November, nor have any developed during the off-season.

 Landfalls

 Hurricane Otis, the only Pacific hurricane to make landfall at Category 5 intensity.

 Of all of the Category 5 Pacific hurricanes, only five made landfall, all of which occurred during the late-season month of October, and all of which impacted Mexico.
 Only Hurricane Otis of 2023 was a Category 5 hurricane at landfall.
 Originally, a hurricane in 1959 was thought to have struck Manzanillo at Category 5 intensity, but a reanalysis in 2016 determined that the storm had peaked as a Category 4 hurricane, and made landfall with the same sustained wind speed as Kenna.
 Likewise, Patricia was originally determined to have made landfall as a Category 5 hurricane, but was downgraded to a Category 4 hurricane at landfall in post-season reanalysis.
-This list is not identical to the list of strongest landfalling Pacific hurricanes, as 1976's Hurricane Madeline and 1992's Hurricane Iniki both did not reach Category 5 strength, but made landfall as stronger Category 4 storms than Kenna.
+This list is not identical to the list of strongest landfalling Pacific hurricanes, as 1976's Hurricane Madeline did not reach Category 5 strength, but made landfall as a stronger Category 4 storm than Kenna.

-In addition to these five systems, hurricanes John, Linda, Ioke, Lane, and Walaka all threatened land at some point during their existence.
-John, Ioke and Walaka had minimal impacts on Johnston Atoll, John caused heavy surf in Hawaii, and Walaka passed close to East Island in the French Frigate Shoals.
-Linda was briefly forecast to approach southern California, and it passed close to Socorro Island near peak intensity.
-Out of the five aforementioned hurricanes, Lane had the most significant impact on land, threatening Hawaii as a major hurricane, and dropping more than 40 in of rain across many areas.

 The reason for the lack of landfalls is that tropical cyclones in the northern hemisphere usually travel to the west due to easterly trade winds.
 This means Pacific hurricanes generally move westward out into the open Pacific Ocean.
 Only rarely do tropical cyclones forming during the peak months of the season make landfall.
 Closer to the end of the season, the subtropical ridge steers some storms northwards or northeastwards.
 Storms influenced by this ridge may bring impacts to the western coasts of Mexico and occasionally even Central America.
 In the central Pacific basin, the North Pacific High keeps tropical cyclones away from the Hawaiian Islands by forcing them southwards.
 Combined with cooler waters around the Hawaiian Islands that tend to weaken tropical cyclones that approach them, this makes direct impacts on the Hawaiian Islands by tropical cyclones rare.

 The following table lists the landfalling Category 5 Pacific hurricanes by landfall intensity.